Philosophy of Learning

 - Patient care is the center of all activities.
 Our mission is to prepare our residents to practice medicine in the real world following the highest professional and ethical standards.

-- We understand that preparing physician to deliver good care goes beyond teaching medical knowledge: we take pride in being leaders in providing our residents with the opportunity to learn about administrative aspects of health care delivery and public policies.
+- We understand that preparing physicians to deliver good care goes beyond teaching medical knowledge: we take pride in being leaders in providing our residents with the opportunity to learn about administrative aspects of health care delivery and public policies.

 - The UPMC health system is recognized as one of the most wired health systems in the country, leading the way in developing and implementing electronic medical records allowing for remote access to information within the entire UPMC system.